 - In a large sauce pan, melt the butter.
 Cook the onion until lightly browned, roughly 5-8 minutes.
 Whisk in the flour and cook for 1 minute.
 Whisk in the stock and cook uncovered until thickened, roughly 5 minutes.
 Whisk in the cream or milk and season with salt to taste (I use roughly 1/2 teaspoon).
 Serve while hot.*

-* If you have picky eaters who won't eat onion chunks or if the onions get a little overdone, strain the onions before serving.
+* You can make this ahead of time since no meat drippings are needed.
+It will gel up in the fridge, so when you are ready to serve, heat it back up in a sauce pan and whisk until smooth and hot. * If you have picky eaters who won't eat onion chunks or if the onions get a little overdone, strain the onions before serving.

 Source: Adapted from Brown Eyed Baker

 Oh is it turkey time?